Groestlcoin/RESTful-API-client/README.md

 This Git repository contains code examples on how to make requests to AtomicPay RESTful API for various programming languages, including C#, Go, Java, JavaScript, NodeJS, PHP, Python, Ruby and Shell scripting.
 Future updates include easy-to-use code library for each programming languages.

 Develop with C#?
 AtomicPay has it's C# .NET SDK for .Net Core, .NET Framework, Xamarin developments.
-This library is developed and maintained by contributor MSiccDev, https://github.com/MSiccDev/AtomicPay.NET
+The library is developed and maintained by contributor MSiccDev, https://github.com/MSiccDev/AtomicPay.NET

 If you are interested to develop open source library for any of the languages, please read our [guidelines for contributing](https://github.com/atomicpay/RESTful-API-client/blob/master/CONTRIBUTING.md) or contact us via [Telegram](https://t.me/atomicpay) or email to support@atomicpay.io